FAQ / Information

 2. the test matches with your needs, e.g. Can the method be used for testing your sample?
 Can the method detect the substance at the level you want?

-If the laboratory is using an accredited method to conduct the test for you, it should be able to issue a HOKLAS endorsed test report.
+If the laboratory is using an accredited method to conduct the test for you, it should be able to issue a Hong Kong Laboratory Accreditation Scheme (HOKLAS) endorsed test report.
 It is therefore always advisable to ask for a HOKLAS endorsed test report, i.e. a report bearing the HKAS accreditation symbol.

-The most up-to-date scope of accreditation of HOKLAS accredited laboratories and their contact details can be found on our website (https://www.itc.gov.hk/en/quality/hkas/conformity_assessment_bodies/index.html).
-If you have queries on whether the accredited test method used by a laboratory suits your need, please consult the laboratory for clarification.
+The most up-to-date scope of accreditation of HKAS accredited laboratories and their contact details can be found on our website (https://www.itc.gov.hk/en/quality/hkas/conformity_assessment_bodies/index.html).
+If you have queries on whether the accredited test method used by a laboratory suits your need, please seek advice from the laboratories.
 You may also contact HKAS for further information regarding the scope of accreditation of a laboratory.

 2.3 Accredited laboratories – what are they accredited for?